-HomeLab air monitoring can help you determine what toxins are in the air in your home or office, and their consulting scientists will specifically recommend which strategies will work best for you—right down to recommending the brands of air filters and purifiers that are guaranteed to remove or reduce the pollutants you are facing.
+HomeLab Healthy Home programs can help you determine what toxins are in the air in your home or office, and their consulting scientists will specifically recommend which strategies will work best for you—right down to recommending the brands of air filters and purifiers that are guaranteed to remove or reduce the pollutants you are facing.

 Your home should be a haven, a safe place to be.
 Which is why it is so important to make sure the very air you breathe while in your home is sustaining you in health, not harming you.
 Taking these easy steps will help you make sure you can breathe easy.

-Don’t forget: For the next week, you can get a 30-day free trial, plus 20% off of HomeLab service.
+Don’t forget: For the next week, you can get 25% off of HomeLab service.
 Just use code “sff” when you sign up!